Home Stocks Biden Drops Out of Presidential Race: What it Means for Stocks

 Odds show Harris closing the gap

-Since the disastrous debate for Biden on June 27, Republican nominee Donald Trump had been moving steadily ahead in the race as offshore betting sites had Trump as the prohibitive favorite over Biden, with average odds of -150 versus +375 for Biden.
+Since the disastrous debate performance from Biden on June 27, Republican nominee Donald Trump had been moving steadily ahead in the race.
+Offshore betting sites were touting Trump as the prohibitive favorite over Biden, with average odds of -150 versus +375.

-Polls also had Trump beating Biden, although the margin had varied.
-A recent CBS News/YouGov poll had Trump up 52% to 47%, yet a Fox News poll had it 49% to 48% in favor of Trump while an NPR/PBS poll had Biden leading 50% to 48%.
+Polls also showed Trump beating Biden, although the margin varied.
+A recent CBS News/YouGov poll had Trump up 52% to 47%, yet a Fox News poll had it 49% to 48% in favor of Trump, while an NPR/PBS poll had Biden leading 50% to 48%.

-After Biden dropped out Sunday, Vice President Kamala Harris saw her odds increase dramatically, even better than Biden’s, at about +200 according to BetOnline, while Trump’ odds dropped to -200.
+After Biden dropped out Sunday, Vice President Kamala Harris saw her odds increase dramatically, even better than Biden’s, at about +200, according to BetOnline, while Trump’s odds dropped to -200.

 While new polling since Biden dropped out is not yet available, before Biden’s announcement, Harris was polling better against Trump in the CBS News/YouGov poll, trailing 51% to 48%, and about the same as Biden in the others.

 But this was before Biden left the race and she became the front runner.
-It appears that with Biden out, the race will be a total reset, which should be better for Democrats, as Biden had been trending downward.
+It appears that with Biden out, the race will be a total reset.

 The impact on stocks and crypto

-The fact that the Nasdaq was the biggest mover on Monday, up 232 points, or 1.3% as of 10:00 a.m.
-ET could be construed as a vote of confidence in Harris as the candidate, over Biden.
+The Nasdaq was the biggest mover on Monday, up 232 points, or 1.3%, as of 10:00 a.m.
+ET, which could be construed as a vote of confidence in Harris as the candidate over Biden.
 The Biden Administration, through the CHIPS and Science Act, among other initiatives, has invested heavily in technology, so markets may view Harris as a better option than Biden to win.

-Also, the tech rally could signal renewed confidence in interest rates dropping, as a group of 16 Nobel Prize-winning economists wrote in late June that Trump’s policy could “reignite” inflation higher.
+Also, the tech rally could signal renewed confidence in interest rates dropping, as a group of 16 Nobel Prize-winning economists wrote in late June that Trump’s policy could “reignite” inflation.

 Expect uncertainty

-“For starters, markets don’t like uncertainty, and some of the strength in risk assets through the summer was likely due to the increased likelihood of a Republican sweep.
-We wouldn’t be surprised to see more turbulence as the presidential race evolves,” Elyse Ausenbaugh, global investment strategist at JPMorgan Chase, said.
+“For starters, markets don’t like uncertainty, and some of the strength in risk assets through the summer was likely due to the increased likelihood of a Republican sweep,” said Elyse Ausenbaugh, global investment strategist at JPMorgan Chase.

-CBOEʻs Volatilty Index, or VIX, was down 5% on Monday, to 15.70, but it is still at its highest point since April when it hit 19% and the markets were down that month.
+CBOEʻs Volatility Index, or VIX, was down 5% on Monday, to 15.70, but it is still at its highest point since April when it hit 19%, and the markets were down that month.

-For now, Ausenbaugh encouraged investors to focus on what probably stays the same no matter who is in office, citing stocks related to security (energy, cyber, supply chain and traditional defense) and infrastructure.
-She said, “investing in the resulting infrastructure build is one of our highest conviction ideas.”
+For now, Ausenbaugh encourages investors to focus on what will probably stay the same no matter who is in office, citing stocks related to security (energy, cyber, supply chain, and traditional defense) and infrastructure.

-Also, analysts caution investors not to get too caught up in the presidential election machinations, because there are other factors that will determine the path of stocks.
+Analysts also caution investors not to get too caught up in the presidential election machinations, as other factors will determine the path of stocks.

-To that point, this will be a big week for tech earnings and inflation, as the Person Consumption Expenditures report comes out Friday.
+To that point, this will be a big week for tech earnings and economic news, as the Q2 GDP comes out Thursday and the Personal Consumption Expenditures report on inflation is released Friday.

 Our Editorial Standards